KredensKuchenny/simple_calculator_in_assembly/README.md

 # Simple calculator in assembly

-- możliwość wprowadzenia liczb dwucyfrowych
+- possibility to enter two-digit numbers
-- wprowadzane liczby są wyświetlane cyfra po cyfrze
+- entered numbers are displayed digit by digit
-- liczby zatwierdzane przyciskiem ENTER po wprowadzeniu i zatwierdzeniu liczby ekran LCD jest czyszczony
+- numbers confirmed by pressing ENTER after entering and confirming the number, the LCD screen is cleared
-- wykorzystanie stosu do przechowywania operatora i liczb
+- the use of a stack to store an operator and numbers
-- wyświetlanie wyniku:
+- displaying the result:
-  - dodawania: BCD <0; 99>
+   - addition: BCD <0; 99>
-  - odejmowania: BCD <-99; 99>
+   - subtraction: BCD <-99; 99>
-  - mnożenia: hex <0; FFFF>
+   - multiplication: hex <0; FFFF>
-  - dzielenia: ułamek (np.
-17 : 5 = 3 2/5)
+   - division: a fraction (e.g. 17: 5 = 3 2/5)